dfinity/chain-fusion-signer/README.md

 Users can now hold keys on-chain and sign with the command line with a simple `dfx canister call`, without having to deploy or maintain their own signing canister.

-Example: Use with ICRC2 prepayment.
-This pattern can be replicated for websites and similar environments.
+Example: Sign an Ethereum transaction hash.
+The same calls may be used when signing in a web page.
 ```
 CHAIN_FUSION_SIGNER="grghe-syaaa-aaaar-qabyq-cai"
 CYCLES_LEDGER="um5iw-rqaaa-aaaaq-qaaba-cai"

-# Approve payment; I typically make a few large approvals rather than a separate approval for each API call.
+# Approve payment; I typically make a few large approvals rather than a separate approval for each API call:
 dfx canister call "$CYCLES_LEDGER" icrc2_approve --ic "
   record {
     amount = 1_000_000_000_000;